agentd00nut/midjourney-graph/README.md

 Lastly grab the `sessionId` string and put it into `conf/discord.sessionId`, make the file if it does not exist

-# Known issues

-- It's possible for a job from the midjourney api to come back with null's for the channel, thread, and message... usually this happens right before outages
-  When it does it's problematic for obvious reasons.
-A possible solution would be to use `/show` on the id in a known channel (DM to the bot?); Another would be to check if `/interaction` requests can be performed outside the channel that the bot knows an image is in before using `/show`.
-Unfortunately none of these
-  _update_ the job information coming from the api

 # TODO